 Treat symptoms

-While addressing the symptoms of an illness won’t necessarily make it go away, it can ease your discomfort while the sickness runs its course.
+Addressing the symptoms of an illness won’t necessarily make it go away; it can ease your discomfort while the sickness runs its course.
 Over-the-counter saline nasal drops and decongestants can help with a stuffy nose and clogged sinuses.
 Putting honey in your hot tea and gargling salt water can help with a sore throat and prevent infection.
 Otherwise, acetaminophen or ibuprofen are the go-to over-the-counter pain and fever reducers if you need some relief from your illness symptoms.

 Protect your immune system